flora-so/Monstera/README.md

-# Monsetra Vue
+# Monsetra UI

-Monsetra Vue is a Vue 3 components library designed and developed based on the Monsetra Design principles.
+Monsetra UI is a Vue 3 components library designed and developed based on the Monsetra Design principles.

 ## Install